 Under the motto “... peacing the world together!” we want to empower young people around the globe to help build a more peaceful world.
 Volunteering in international workcamps is not only a valuable and unforgettable experience, but also a learning opportunity for all of us.
 IBG wants to involve as many volunteers as possible to work together on making our world a better place.

-IBG currently has five employees who are working mostly part-time for the IBG office.
+IBG currently has six employees who are working mostly part-time for the IBG office.
 Sina is supporting us as a freelance.

 Organisation and Network

 IBG is a non-profit association.
 In addition to some part-time employees, the organisation's work is supported by an honorary board, about 150 members and many indispensable dedicated volunteers.
 IBG is neither religiously nor politically bound and is recognized as an organisation of extracurricular youth education.